brucepro/text_gen_use_api/README.md

 # instructions

-Load a simple model like a 1b or 7b set the context to 1 just so the backend doesn't eat resources.
+Load a simple model like a 1b or 7b set the context to 1 just so the backend doesn't eat resources and error out.

+put your api key in .env

 This is just a poc version, will add in gradio ui and use of state vars next.